ARM-software/acle/mve_intrinsics/mve.md

 <!---
 **** Do not remove! ****
-The two lines following this comments are necessary to generate the Table of Contents via Jekyll.
+The two lines following this comment are necessary to generate the Table of Contents via Jekyll.
-They are automatically removed by the scripts that generates the pdfs.
+They are automatically removed by the scripts that generate the pdfs.
 -->
 * TOC
 {:toc}